Summary

 A wide range of performance cars stack up against the Volkswagen Golf GTI.
 Some are better but the VW still scores, well, because it is the Golf GTI.
 Prime rivals include the Ford Focus ST and Cupra Leon, while the Clubsport GTI competes against more hardcore alternatives such as the Honda Civic Type R and Hyundai i30 N.

-Buy a new or used Volkswagen Golf GTI
+Buy a Volkswagen Golf GTI

-Finding your next car is easy at Motorpoint.
+Find your next used car with Motors.
 Find out more

-Lease a new Volkswagen Golf GTI
+Lease a Volkswagen Golf GTI

 If you’re looking to lease a new Volkswagen Golf GTI, The Car Expert’s partners can help you find a competitive deal